GreninjaWarr235/DBMS-Mini-Project/README.md

 # DBMS-Mini-Project
-Every edit to the file has to be uploaded back to the repository.
+Every edited file has to be uploaded back to the repository.